loujemouse/SEPwC_landslides_python/README.md

 # SEPwC Landslide Risk Coursework (Python)
-# this is the readme file for the SEPwC coursework
 ## Introduction

 Your task is to write code to read in muliple raster and shapefiles, perform some analysis,